onera/paradigm/training/Fortran/02 - Exercise 1/exercise_1.md

 ```

-Once the partitionned mesh retrieved we can **free** (step 5) the memory allocated for and by the partitioning algortihm.
+Once the partitionned mesh retrieved we can **free** (step 5) the memory allocated for and by the partitioning algorithm.

 ```{code-cell}
 %%code_block -l c -p exercise_1 -i 13